micbay/RaceTimerAndController/README.md

 ![Wiring Diagram](Images/FullSystem.png)
 ![Wiring Diagram](Images/Breadboard_4Racer.png)

-The implementation shown here is immediately useable for 1-4 player racing games.
 The original application for this controller was slot car racing, as such, the controller was designed expecting a dedicated lane/gate for each racer.
 The down side of this, if attempting to adapt for drone racing, is that each racer needs a dedicated gate, but in turn, this also means that the racing object is irrelevant and does not need to communicate its identity.
 > ***Code Snippets in Readme** - the code snippets shown in this readme file are not meant to be cut and paste working examples.
 They are only illustrating the general setup and syntax for usage using the implementation in this project as a reference.*
 > ***Note on Reference Sources** - All links are for reference only and are not to be taken as an endorsement of any particular component supplier.
 I attempt to reference official Arduino resources whenever possible, but this is also not an endorsement for or against using the Arduino store.*